-6. Intimation of processing u/s 143(1)– The acknowledgment of the return is treated as the indication of processing under section 143(1).
+6. Intimation of processing u/s 143(1)– The intimation under section 143(1) is treated as the indication that your return is processed by Income Tax Department.
 No separate indication will be sent to the taxpayer unless there is a demand or refund.
-In case there is a demand, the taxpayer has 30 days from the date of receipt to comply with the demand request.
-In case demand is not met within that period, the IT department can pursue suitable action.
+In case there is any discrepancy in return which is mentioned in intimation u/s 143(1), the taxpayer has 30 days from the date of receipt of Intimation to comply with the same.
+In case the reply is not given within stipulated period, the IT department can pursue suitable action.

 7. File ITR through Tax Return Preparers (TRPs):-Under the income tax act, individuals and the members of HUFs are not required to get their account audited and can instead use TRP method to file their return.
 However, one key thing to note here is that assessee cannot avail TRP services if he/she is not an Indian resident throughout the previous year of assessment.
 The tax return preparers shall charge a fee from assessee for filing and preparing his return on income for that particular assessment year.

 To file an ITR through Tax Return Preparers (TRPs), you must note:-